Itxaso Uriarte

 Itxaso Uriarte Santamaría (born 1 September 1991) is a Spanish footballer who plays as a midfielder for Athletic Club.

-Club career
+Career

 Uriarte started her career at Aurrera Vitoria.
 Following ten seasons at Real Sociedad, she transferred to rivals Athletic Club on 2 July 2021.
 She debuted for Athletic in the opening game of the 2021–22 Primera División season, against Madrid CFF.

+Having played in the first match of the 2024–25 Liga F season, Uriarte suffered a relapse of an injury to her right knee which had been causing her problems for two years; she underwent surgery in February 2025, and in July of that year reached an agreement with the club to extend her contract, which had been due to expire.